-Council's Annual Report will be produced to meet legislative requirements without reference to any electoral matter.
+Council's annual report will be produced to meet legislative requirements without reference to any electoral matter.

-Information on Council's website, all Shire Facebook pages (including individual program and facility pages), Twitter feeds, Instagram or in the Mansfield Matters section of the Mansfield Courier will be limited to that which relates to the factual details about the Election and the Electoral process.
+Information on Council's website, all Mansfield Shire Council social media accounts or in the Mansfield Matters section of the Mansfield Courier will be limited to that which relates to the factual details about the Election and the Electoral process.